-S. No. Indicators Values Inference 1 Liquid Assets / Total Assets 6.7% This reflects the cushion/comfort level in meeting its short-term liabilities and fixed cost payment 2 Illiquid +Long term investments/ Total Assets 93.3% This ensures long-term sustainable returns on assets and provides stabilization of income in future years 3 Liquidity Coverage Ratio (LCR) >110% This reflects the sufficient high quality liquid assets to cover the net cash outflows under stress scenarios 4 Maturity gap analysis Positive This reflects the positive gaps (net maturing assets) in all maturity buckets up to 6 months.
-5 Cumulative Mismatch (+/-) as a % of total liabilities (excluding equity) This reflects that the Company has adequate capacity to meet its short term liabilities through its earning assets.
+S. No. Indicators Values Inference 3 Liquidity Coverage Ratio (LCR) 4 >110% This reflects the sufficient high quality liquid assets to cover the net cash outflows under stress scenarios 4 Maturity Gap Analysis Positive This reflects the positive gaps (net maturing assets) in all maturity buckets up to 6 months.
+5 Cumulative Mismatch (+/-) as a % of total liabilities (excluding equity) + 561.43% This reflects that the Company has adequate capacity to meet its short-term liabilities through its earning assets.